yhnguyen720/README-generator/sample/README.md

   This application generates a readme.md file using the command line and user's input.

   ## Installation
   Initialize by running `npm init -y`.
-Install inquirer and add to list of dependencies by running  `npm i inquirer@8.2.4`
+Install inquirer and add to list of dependencies by running `npm i inquirer@8.2.4`.

   ## Usage
-  This application will be invoked by using the following command: `node index.js`.
+  This applicaiton will be invoked by using the following command: `node index.js`.

   ## License
   This application is covered by the MIT license.